 United allows a stopover and two open-jaws.

-You can add an open-jaw to a stopover or destination:
+You used to be able add an open-jaw to a stopover or destination:

-Or you can add one of the open-jaws to change where you return home to:
+But now you can add one of the open-jaws to change where you return home to or on your destination:

 But how do you decide which one is the stopover?